F5Networks/f5-ci-docs/docs/openshift/index.rst

 BIG-IP Orchestration
 --------------------

-When using |kctlr| and Openshift, you can configure the BIG-IP system to process traffic for:
+When using |kctlr| and Openshift for BIG-IP orchestration, you can use either:

 - :ref:`OpenShift Services <kctlr-per-svc-vs>`
 - :ref:`OpenShift Routes <kctlr-openshift-routes>`